jatin7/dse-graph-northwind-database/README.md

 - For some wonderful Graph training from Tim Berglund: https://academy.datastax.com/resources/ds330-datastax-enterprise-graph

-## Install or upgrade to DSE 5.0.5
+## Install or upgrade to DSE 5.1.4
-You may as well get the latest DSE release - both DSE and Graph are improving all the time with new features and improved performance,
+You may as well get the latest DSE release - both DSE and Graph are improving all the time with new features and improved performance.
+I'm using DSE 5.1.4

 For the purpose of this exercise let's assume you're installing on a single node.
 - Install Java 8 and Python 2.7+